apaladines-techconsulting/Interview_Questions/README.md

 ## Generics:
 Generics represent any tyoe of data you define to mqke reusable and modular the functionality of the code.
 You can ad restrictions like T: Decodable to specify a particular behaviour to the function.

+Advantages:
+- Reusability: Write code that works with different types.
+- Type Safety: Avoid runtime errors by enforcing type constraints.
+- Cleaner Code: Reduce code duplication and improve code readability.
+- Performance: Generics can be more efficient than using protocols and casting.

 ## local storage options in iOS:
 1. UserDefaults => @AppStorage -  It is used to store small information in app like bool, string, int, double, etc. Just simple values.
 2. KeyChain => To store critical sensitive user data like password, certificates, cryptographyc keys and so on.